Saving schools money by making procurement easier

 DfE’s Schools Commercial team wanted to build a new in-house service to make procurement simpler and more accessible for the people responsible for buying for schools.
 A team from DfE, our partner agency Paper and dxw, worked together in a blended, multidisciplinary team to research, design and deliver part of this new service.

 We started by introducing a new step-by-step approach to procurement to guide schools’ buyers through the process of buying goods and services.
-This helped buyers to plan how to buy for their schools, taking them through the questions they need to consider to make sure they are complying with their school financial policy and public procurement policy.
+This helped buyers plan how to buy for their schools, taking them through the questions they need to consider to make sure they are complying with their school’s financial policy and public procurement policy.

 Together, we then designed and built an application to support schools when they are preparing to engage the market.
 This new content-driven web-based application helped schools produce the specifications they need when engaging suppliers.
 It introduced a new standardised approach to specify what a school needs to buy and incorporates the standards that all schools’ suppliers need to meet.